 The security issues are another major concern in the cloud.
 Before adopting this kind of technology, you must know that you’ll be surrendering all sensitive information of your company to a 3rd party cloud service provider.
 This might put your company at risk.
 You have to make sure that you have chosen the most dependable service provider who would keep your information completely secure.

-For more detailed explanation, here is a great YouTube video from SenseiEnterprises:
+For a more detailed explanation, here is a great YouTube video from Ecourse Review:

 The Bottom Line